What Are the Most Common Business Tax Return Errors?

 - Failing to attach any 1099-MISC forms received for income regardless of whether income tax was withheld.

 - Failing to attach all necessary schedules (including Schedule C) in order of sequence.

 - Failing to send the return to the correct IRS location.

 - Forgetting to put a postage stamp on the envelope.

 - Forgetting to make a check payable to "United States Treasury" and to include name, address, taxpayer ID, daytime phone, tax form, and tax year on the payment.

 - Forgetting to include a financial institution routing and account number for a refund direct deposit.

 The IRS has a complete list of tax return errors and how to avoid them in Tax Topic 303, available online.

 How to Fix Those Common Tax Return Errors

-If the errors are simple, like a small calculation error, you can wait for the IRS to fix them.
-But if the errors are more substantial, you will need to file an amended tax return.
+If the errors are simple, such as a small calculation error, you can wait for the IRS to fix them.
+However, if the errors are more substantial, you will need to file an amended tax return.
 The form you use for this return depends on your business type.